masterminer-tech/docs/usage.md

 The indicator will go away once your wallet is fully synchronized with the network.
 Please wait for it.
 <img src="https://s3.amazonaws.com/masterminer/docs/mu_walletboot.png" alt="Masterminer" width="500px"/>

-6. Navigate to this directory and open `masternode.conf` file with a text editor
+6. Navigate to directory below.
+Find and open `masternode.conf` file with a text editor

 **[MacOS]**  `/Users/replace_with_your_username/Library/Application Support/Syscoin`

 **[Windows]** `\Users\replace_with_your_username\AppData\Roaming\Syscoin`

-Paste the masternode configuration from Masterminer dashboard (step #4), then save and close the file.
+Paste the masternode configuration from Masterminer dashboard (step #4), then save the file.
 <img src="https://s3.amazonaws.com/masterminer/docs/mu_walletconfig.png" alt="Masterminer" width="500px"/>

-7. Restart your qt wallet. wait for it to sync. the green status bar should no longer be visible.
+7. Restart your qt wallet and let it to sync.
-Click the Masternodes tab and select **Initialize**.
+Navigate to Masternode tab, select your node, then click **Initialize**.
 <img src="https://s3.amazonaws.com/masterminer/docs/mu_synced.png" alt="Masterminer" width="500px"/>

 8. The *Status column* in qt wallet should turn ENABLED after 30 minutes.
 Once shown ENABLED, you can close the Wallet and enjoy your rewards!